trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

 **Python and MATLAB Interfaces**

-The CPU and SSE kernels are accessible from Python and MATLAB.
+The computational core is accessible from Python and MATLAB.
 The Python version is available on the [Python Package Index](https://pypi.python.org/pypi/trottersuzuki) with documentation on [Read the Docs](http://trotter-suzuki-mpi.readthedocs.org), whereas the MATLAB version is available on the [MATLAB File Exchange](http://www.mathworks.com/matlabcentral/fileexchange/51975-mextrotter).
 Please refer to the documentation of these packages for further information.

 Compilation & Installation
 --------------------------